 Unconditional Grants

 The formula bases the grant on a combination of transportation/roads related data (70 per cent) and a per capita amount calculated using the most current available Canada Census figures (30 per cent).
-Earlier taxable assessment and roads data is used in order to finalize calculations earlier in the year to provide rural municipalities with estimates sooner for budget planning purposes.
+Earlier taxable assessment and roads data is used to finalize calculations earlier in the year to provide rural municipalities with estimates sooner for budget planning purposes.
 First Nations roads are accommodated within the existing formula by adding the roads passing through First Nations to the calculation and utilizing the same road classes and per kilometre rates applicable to other rural municipality roads in the formula.

 The Revenue Sharing grant for the Rural Municipality (RM) of Lakeland No. 521 will be calculated as an exception to the formula described above.
 The formula used for towns, villages and resort villages will apply and will still be paid from the RM funding pool.
 This formula was implemented to address the RM's similarities to urban municipalities relating to lack of rural roads relative to total population.